-Gross Domestic Product in Scotland rose by 1.6 per cent over the year to 2004 Q1 and by 0.2 per cent in the first quarter of 2004 according to provisional estimates released today by the Scottish Executive.
+Gross Domestic Product in Scotland rose by 0.4 per cent in the second quarter of 2003 and by 0.5 per cent in the four quarters to 2003 Q2, compared with the previous four quarters, according to provisional estimates released today by the Scottish Executive.

 The main findings of the latest figures are:

 - GDP (seasonally adjusted) rose by 0.4 per cent in 2003 Q2 and by 0.5 per cent over the year to 2003 Q2.

 - The UK figures (using the new chainlinked index which is not strictly comparable) show that GDP rose by 0.5 per cent in 2003 Q2 and by 1.8 per cent over the year to 2003 Q2.

 - In the year to 2003 quarter 2, annual output in the Scottish service sector grew by 2.8 per cent, compared with a 6.5 per cent drop in the production sector and a 2.7 per cent rise in construction.
 The UK figures, based on the new chainlinked index, showed 2.4 per cent growth in services, a 1.4 per cent drop in production and 6.2 per cent growth in construction.

 - Output in the manufacturing sector decreased by 1.7 per cent in 2003 Q2, and fell by 7.8 per cent over the year to 2003 Q2.
 The UK chainlinked index showed an increase of 0.5 per cent in 2003 Q2 and a fall of 1.4 per cent over the year to 2003 Q2 respectively.

 NEXT PUBLISHED (Provisionally) 28 th January 2004